-In preparation for the evaluation of judges stood for retention for the first time in 2016, the Council conducted an interim evaluation of these newer judges' performance.
+In preparation for the evaluation of judges who would stand for retention for the first time in 2018, the Council conducted an interim evaluation of these newer judges' performance.
 The purpose of the evaluation was to provide new judges with performance feedback relatively soon after appointment to help them understand what they were doing well and where they could improve.
-In 2014, the Council surveyed attorneys and court employees about the performance of 15 judges who were eligible to be on the ballot for the first time in 2016.
+In 2017, the Council surveyed attorneys and court employees about the performance of three judges who were eligible to be on the ballot for the first time in 2018.
 Each newer judge received his or her own bar survey ratings, along with comments edited to preserve the anonymity of the survey respondents.
-The Council initiated follow up communications with any judges whose survey results indicated out-of-the-ordinary concerns.
+The Council initiated follow up communications with any judges whose survey results indicated concerns.
 These judges were given information about the areas of concern and encouraged to develop plans to address the identified performance deficits.